2016 Events Archive

 Friday, October 14, 2016 at 6:00 p.m.

 3800 Reservoir Road NW Washington, DC 20057

-The Georgetown University Italian Research Institute, in collaboration with the Embassy of Italy and the Italian Cultural Institute, is pleased to invite you to a conference on the latest research on gene therapy that is providing a hope of cure for some deadly human diseases.
+The Georgetown University Italian Research Institute, in collaboration with the Embassy of Italy and the Italian Cultural Institute, is pleased to invite you to a conference on the latest research on gene therapy that is providing hope for cures for some deadly human diseases.

 Dr. Luigi Naldini

 for Gene Therapy